Chia-Jen Lo

-Chia-Jen Lo (born 7 April 1986), is a Taiwanese professional baseball pitcher who is currently a free agent.
-He has played for the Fubon Guardians of the CPBL and the Houston Astros of Major League Baseball (MLB).
+Chia-Jen Lo (born 7 April 1986) is a Taiwanese former professional baseball pitcher who currently serves as a coach for the Wei Chuan Dragons' farm team in the Chinese Professional Baseball League (CPBL).
+He played in Major League Baseball (MLB) for the Houston Astros and in the CPBL for the Fubon Guardians.

-Career
+Playing career

 Houston Astros

 On October 31, 2008, Lo signed with the Houston Astros.
 Lo made his professional debut with the High-A Lancaster JetHawks, and also spent time with the Double-A Corpus Christi Hooks, logging a 2.10 ERA in 42 appearances between the two teams.
 Lo was invited to Spring Training with the Astros in 2010, but did not make the team and was assigned to Corpus Christi, where he spent the season, posting a 1.80 ERA in 7 appearances.
 In 2011, Lo played for the Single-A Lexington Legends, but only appeared in 2 games and struggled to a 13.50 ERA.
-The following season, Lo split the year between Lancaster and the rookie-level GCL Astros, pitching to an 0.90 ERA with 31 strikeouts in 30.0 innings across 19 appearances.
+The following season, Lo split the year between Lancaster and the rookie-level Gulf Coast League Astros, pitching to an 0.90 ERA with 31 strikeouts in 30 innings across 19 appearances.
 Lo was added to the Astros' 40-man roster after the 2012 season.

 On July 29, 2013, Lo was promoted to the major leagues for the first time by the Astros.
 He made his major league debut on July 31, pitching one scoreless inning of relief and recording his first career strikeout in an 11–0 win over the Baltimore Orioles.
 Lo made 19 appearances with Houston in 2013, recording an 0-3 record and 4.19 ERA.
 In 17 minor league games with Corpus Christi, the Single-A Quad Cities River Bandits, and the Low-A Tri-City ValleyCats, Lo accumulated a 3.24 ERA.

 On April 5, 2014, Lo was outrighted off of the Astros' 40-man roster.
 He was assigned to the Triple-A Oklahoma City RedHawks, and recorded a 4.74 ERA in 16 games before he was released by Houston on May 27.